 - Bring meaning to math by showing how math is present in the real world (learn more about real world math)

 - Present a math concept or skill in a different way

 - Invite children who do not like math into the math world

 - Offer problems that are often more authentic and complex than the typical math word problem

 - Provide an opportunity to integrate content areas, which shows children that content areas are interrelated and important

-Below are a list of 8 ways to use math stories to teach math concepts:
+Below are a list of 8 ways to use a math picture book to teach math concepts: